-Educator-mediated class discussion is an important part of Imagine Reading because it gives students an opportunity to engage in and practice academic discourse about an authentic text.
-Imagine Reading includes 2-4 example Discussion Questions for each passage or poetry study that Educators can use to stimulate class discussion.
+Teacher-mediated class discussion is an important part of Imagine Reading because it gives students an opportunity to engage in and practice academic discourse about an authentic text.
+Imagine Reading includes 2-4 example Discussion Questions for each passage or poetry study that Teachers can use to encourage class discussion.
 All Discussion Questions are designed to help students explore and answer the unit's Focus Question.

-Educators can determine the best time to hold class discussions: after each individual passage or poetry study or after students have read all the passages or poetry studies in the unit.
-Educators can then view or print Discussion Questions for each individual passage or poetry study or for all passages or poetry studies in the unit.
+Teachers can determine the best time to hold class discussions: after each individual passage or poetry study or after students have read all the passages or poetry studies in the unit.
+Teachers can then view or print Discussion Questions for each individual passage or poetry study or for all passages or poetry studies in the unit.

 Facilitating effective class discussions